 The new-residential over retail units will in the existing Residences at Bella Terra project in Subarea B.1 look over the Village Green, which contains the Outdoor Living Area as well as the Pavilion and Event Lawn.
 This is the largest of the exterior community gathering spaces and will serve serves as the primary gathering place for community and retail events.
-It may contain sculpture, water features, outdoor living rooms, seating, and kiosks similar to civic plazas and parks in southern Europe.
-[CLIENT NEEDS TO UPDATE/REVISE, AS APPROPRIATE] And like Europe, a mixture of decorative and colorful hardscape treatments will weave through the great lawn and connect the areas for programmed events.
+It may contain contains a sculpture, water features, outdoor living rooms, seating, and kiosks similar to civic plazas and parks in southern Europe.
+And like Europe, a mixture of decorative and colorful hardscape treatments will weave through the great lawn and connect the areas for programmed events.